dunfred/expense-tracker-api/README.md

 # Personal Expense Tracker API
-This is a django based web api designed to be used to track a user's expenses
+This is a web api designed to be used to track a user's income and expenses.

 For this project the following were used;
 ```